Focus on software erosion

 The term software wear and tear as a means of better communication

-Monetise the benefits of refactorings
+Monetise the benefits of refactoring

-Example of estimating wear costs
+Example of an estimation of wear and tear costs

 We will use a client/server application as an example.
 The architecture of the client-side software does not allow remote services to be exchanged for local dummy services.
-Consequently, during UI development, the application must wait at startup for a remote service to fetch data from the server and visualise it in the client.
+Consequently, during UI development, the application must wait at startup for a remote service to retrieve data from the server and visualise it in the client.
 The following measurements and assumptions are possible in our example:

-- Two developers work in pairs at a daily rate of 800 EUR/person.
+- Two developers work in pairs at a daily rate of 800 EUR/person

 This results in the following costs: